abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

         if model is UsersOwnProfile:
             return 'primary'

-        # Other user profiles -- and all other data -- comes
-        # from a replica.
+        # Other user profiles -- and all other data -- come from a replica.
         return 'replica'
 ```